AdobeDocs/campaign.en/help/technotes/security/credential-rotation-guide.md

 ![](assets/technote-1.png)

-For the specific technical `mc*` (ex: mc1, mc2, etc) and `Interaction*` (ex: interaction1, interaction2, etc ) operators, any of the approach below can followed:
+For the specific technical `mc*` (ex: mc1, mc2, etc) and `Interaction*` (ex: interaction1, interaction2, etc ) operators, any of the two approach below can followed:

 1. Adobe can change the credentials for such operators and share it with you.
-Note that this approach might require a downtime as it requires infrastructure update.
+Note that all the integrations using these operators will stop working until the credentials for these operators get updated on your side.

 1. Adobe can create **new** operators corresponding to each existing operators and share them with you.
 Adobe will delete all occurrences of old operators after you switched to these new operators.